-'''

 shopt [-pqsu] [-o] [optname ...]

-'''

-Toggle the values of variables controlling optional shell behavior.
-With no options, or with the '-p' option, a list of all settable options is displayed, with an indication of whether or not each is set.
-The '-p' option causes output to be displayed in a form that may be reused as input.
+Toggle the values of settings controlling optional shell behavior.
+The settings can be either those listed below, or, if the -o option is used, those available with the -o option to the set builtin command (see Section 4.3.1 [The Set Builtin], page 59).
+With no options, or with the -p option, a list of all settable options is displayed, with an indication of whether or not each is set.
+The -p option causes output to be displayed in a form that may be reused as input.
 Other options have the following meanings:

 - -s Enable (set) each optname. - -u Disable (unset) each optname. - -q Suppresses normal output; the return status indicates whether the optname is set or unset.
-If multiple optname arguments are given with '-q', the return status is zero if all optnames are enabled; non-zero otherwise. - -o Restricts the values of optname to be those defined for the '-o' option to the set builtin (see Section 4.3.1 [The Set Builtin], page 58).
+If multiple optname arguments are given with -q, the return status is zero if all optnames are enabled; non-zero otherwise. - -• Restricts the values of optname to be those defined for the -• option to the set builtin (see Section 4.3.1 [The Set Builtin], page 59).

-If either '-s' or '-u' is used with no optname arguments, shopt shows only those options which are set or unset, respectively.
+If either -s or -u is used with no optname arguments, shopt shows only those options which are set or unset, respectively.